 A van is a 4-to-5 door automobile used for carrying people or goods.
 Commercial vans are larger than personal ones and, as such, require commercial vehicle insurance.

 Our focus is on personal use van insurance.
 In other words, vans which are only used to transport passengers and their belongings.
 The most common type of van is the minivan.
 A minivan is larger than a sedan, but is still eligible for standard car insurance coverage.

 Third-party liability insurance

 Comprehensive insurance (optional)

-Compare van insurance quotes.
+Compare van insurance quotes online, for free.

 Van insurance in Ontario, Quebec, Nova Scotia, New Brunswick, Newfoundland, PEI, and Alberta (as of January 2022) includes direct compensation property damage (DCPD).